mikeal/ZDAG/SPEC.md

 signal at all.
 We share this signal byte with the header terminator.

 18 is the actual first byte of a CIDv0.
-An encoder likely has 18 as a a constant in close scope already.
+An encoder likely has 18 as a constant in close scope already.
 A decompressor will need an 18 shortly in order to materialize the following the digests into complete CIDs.
 So there isn't a better byte to reserve.